 - Self-organized operation without central control The presented approach is based on locally available information only.
-Using the flexible rule system, arbitrary datacentric operations can be defined enabling the systems to specifically act on each received message. - Allowance for centralized "helpers" and self-learning properties - Rules can be specified to forward all unknown messages to a central "helper".
-This system can examine the message, create according rules, and submit these rules to replace/enhance the rules installed in the SANET nodes. - Reduced network utilization The network utilization no longer depends on the amount of measurement data to be transmitted to a base station.
-Instead, the rule system is responsible if and how messages have to be forwarded to more distant regions of the network.

-• Accelerated response, i.e. actuation - the response time is much smaller than in the centralized approach due to the shortened data paths from measurement to processing, which takes place directly within the network, and the actuation.
+Using the flexible rule system, arbitrary data-centric operations can be defined enabling the systems to specifically act on each received message. - Allowance for centralized "helpers" and self-learning properties Rules can be specified to forward all unknown messages to a central "helper".
+This system can examine the message, create according rules, and submit these rules to replace/enhance the rules installed in the SANET nodes.
+Therefore, our method provides at least limited control in a system showing an emergent behavior. - Reduced network utilization The network utilization no longer depends on the amount of measurement data to be transmitted to a base station.
+Instead, the rule system is responsible if and how messages have to be forwarded to more distant regions of the network. - Accelerated response / actuation The response time is much smaller than in the centralized approach due to the shortened data paths from measurement to processing, which takes place directly within the network, and the actuation.
 Depending on the installed rules and their spatial distribution, even boundaries for the response time can be derived.

-Potential problems can appear through the inherent characteristics of such self-organizing processes [17].
-There is no global state information available.
+Potential problems can appear through the inherent characteristics of such self-organizing processes [20], i.e. issues such as predictability of an action, reliability of the communication, and boundaries for response times must be considered.
+In general, there is no global state information available.
 Therefore, optimal solutions for the entire network cannot be calculated based on all theoretically available measures.
 Nevertheless, depending on the rule set, solutions can be derived that approximate the globally optimal solution quite well.
 Another issue is the necessary pre-programming of the rule sets into all the nodes.
 If new algorithms should be deployed, which is easy and straightforward using a central control, all or at least many of the distributed nodes must be changed.
-Fortunately, there are already network-based reprogramming techniques [18] and robot-assisted solutions [19] available to provide this functionality.
+Fortunately, there are already network-based reprogramming techniques [21] and robot-assisted solutions [22] available to provide this functionality.